A dog that prefers to socialize with your children while it’s still a puppy is one that you want around as your kids’ age.

 Keep in mind that you’ll need to utilize gentle and positive training techniques for the lessons to truly sink in.

-You can train your Sheltidoodle to function as a therapy dog if need be.
+You can train your Sheltidoodle to function like a therapy dog if need be.
 Sheltidoodle’s can also learn how to alert you of suspicious activity by barking very loudly.

 This means you could potentially use your Sheltidoodle as a watchdog.